Life Estate vs Trust

 A trust is a legal vehicle that takes ownership of a person’s assets and manages them on behalf of beneficiaries.
 The grantor transfers assets into the trust.
 A trustee then manages those assets on behalf of beneficiaries who benefit from the trust’s assets.

 In most cases, the grantor remains in control of the assets in a trust until they no longer can.
+This provides clarity on the irrevocable trust meaning within estate planning—it’s a tool used to remove assets from your taxable estate and protect them from creditors.
 But an irrevocable trust is a form of trust where the grantor gives up ownership and control of the assets.
 The critical distinction between irrevocable trusts and other trusts is that once the assets are transferred—the assets in an irrevocable trust are beyond the grantor’s reach.

 The grantor can not change the terms of an irrevocable trust after they establish the trust.
 Primarily, this distinction is what shields the assets from creditors and the government.
 This form of trust can also lower estate taxes.